gear-codeSandboxed Compiles

 circle-info

-As Server Pro has been architected to work offline, there isn't an automated way to integrate overleaf.com gallery templates into your on-premise installation; it is, however, possible to do this manually on a per-template basis.
-For more information on how this works, please check out our transferring templates from overleaf.com guide: https://docs.overleaf.com/on-premises/configuration/overleaf-toolkit/server-pro-only-configuration/templates#transferring-templates-from-overleaf.com
+As Overleaf Pro has been architected to work offline, there isn't an automated way to integrate overleaf.com gallery templates into your on-premise installation; it is, however, possible to do this manually on a per-template basis.
+For more information on how this works, please check out our transferring templates from overleaf.com guide: Transferring templates from overleaf.com.

 circle-info